Blackdread/filter-sort-jooq-api/README.md

 - Build Sort for jOOQ Sort

-- Simple parsing of values with always default behavior through all your app
+- Simple parsing of values with always default behavior through all your app (exception is always the same, can used in Spring with ControllerAdvice for **REST API**)

+- **Consistent filtering and sorting** through all app as the API forces to always write the same way to filter/sort

 - Allows to not leak your internal implementation details, you can use aliases in your API